Silas High School: Name change

 In 2020, two Tacoma Public Schools principals proposed renaming Woodrow Wilson High School and other schools in response to public outcry due to their association with controversial historic figures.
 Woodrow Wilson, the school's namesake, was a segregationist who had sympathized with the Ku Klux Klan and held pro-Confederacy views.
 A public survey circulated to 3,900 respondents in September 2020 was returned with 43 percent in favor of renaming the school and 57 percent in favor of retaining Wilson's name.
 On February 11, 2021, Tacoma Public Schools Board of Directors approved a plan to rename the school for Dr. Dolores Silas, the first Black woman to serve as a school administrator and city council member in Tacoma.
 The official renaming to Silas High School took effect on July 1 and is planned to take 18 months to fully transition, at a cost of $400,000 to replace signage and uniforms.

 Sports

 Silas participates in Cross Country, Girls' Soccer, Football, Girls' Swimming, Boys' Tennis, Girls' Volleyball, Boys' Water Polo, Boys' Basketball Girls' Basketball, Boys' Swimming, Girls' Bowling, Wrestling, Project Unify, Boys' Baseball, Girls' Fastpitch, Boys' Soccer, Girls' Tennis, Golf, Girls' Water Polo, and Track.
-The Silas Boys Swimming and Diving team has won 29 State titles, with 24 consecutive titles between 1960–1983.
+The Silas Boys Swimming and Diving team has won 29 State titles, with 24 consecutive titles between 1960 and 1983.
 The Boys Water Polo Team has won 4 state Titles.
 The Girls Bowling team has won 3 State Titles.
 The Boys Track And Field Team has won 6 State Titles.
 The Baseball team won 1 State title in 1977.
 The Boys Golf Team has won 2 State titles.